Leonard Bernstein: The Concert at Mt. Scopus, July 9, 1967

 Close on the heels of the New York season, Bernstein flew to Italy to conduct concerts in Florence (an "intense struggle" to achieve decent results from the Maggio Musicale Orchestra) and Rome, and then on to the Vienna Festival for a Mahler Resurrection Symphony with the Vienna Philharmonic at the State Opera.

-Suddenly, world events intervened: on June 5, 1967, the same day as Bernstein's concert in Rome (and Herbert von Karajan's for Pope Paul VI at the Vatican), war had broken out in the Middle East.
+Suddenly, world events intervened: on June 5, 1967, the same day as Bernstein's concert in Rome (and Herbert von Karajan's for Pope Paul VI at the Vatican), war broke out in the Middle East.
 With Israel surrounded on all sides by Arab armies, worldwide concern was great, and Bernstein's no less so, since Israel and its Philharmonic had been profound elements in his life for two decades.

 By the time he arrived in Vienna, the Six-Day War was over in triumph for the State of Israel: the Israelis had routed the Arabs and pushed the Jordanian army out of Jerusalem, where it had been since 1948.
 The Wailing Wall, so vital to Jewish history, tradition and religion, would once again be open to Jews.
 The title of the Mahler Symphony took on new meaning, and the Vienna performance became a particularly significant event.
 Bernstein, the Vienna Philharmonic and soloists Hilde Güden and Christa Ludwig contributed their fees to the Israeli Red Cross.